 Generally, the more idle slots and tasks there are, the more lsapsched outperforms dl-sched.
 The real cluster traces show the maximum utilization is seldom reached.
 CPU utilization was only 10% in Yahoo's M45 cluster [22] and below 50% mostly in a Google cluster [23].
 So on average a significant portion of slots is available when new tasks are submitted and lsap-sched is expected to perform substantially better than dl-sched.
-For the extreme case where a cluster operates near its maximum capacity. the performance advantage of lsap-sched is attenuated if new tasks are scheduled immediately.
+For the extreme case where a cluster operates near its maximum capacity, the performance advantage of Isap-sched is attenuated if new tasks are scheduled immediately.
 Instead, scheduling can be delayed by a short period to accumulate a sufficient number of idle slots before lsap-sched is applied.
 As our experiments below illustrate, the ratio of idle slots does not need to be high for lsapsched to yield significant performance improvement.
-For typical MapReduce clusters where most jobs are small, scheduling delay of several seconds is sufficient to generate performance boost.